karinaoneill/Interactive-Data-Visualisation/README.md

 # Interactive Data Exploration
-Finalproject/final.html is my final project website.
+FinalProject/final.html is the code for my final project website, which is at this address - https://karinaoneill.github.io/IDE/FinalProject/final.html